scottstanie/scottstanie.github.io/_posts/articles/2021-01-08-interactive-offline-python-plotting.md

 %matplotlib notebook
 ```

 Here I was playing around with creating [Gaussian random fields](https://garrettgoon.com/gaussian-fields/).
-These are using in cosmology to describe the distribution of stars/galaxies in the universe, but also work as a way to simulate turbulence in the atmosphere.
+These are used in cosmology to describe the distribution of stars/galaxies in the universe, but also work as a way to simulate turbulence in the atmosphere (my use case).

-It turns out that theres a relatively simple way and [fast way to generate this random field](https://mathematica.stackexchange.com/questions/4829/efficiently-generating-n-d-gaussian-random-fields):
+Theres a relatively simple way and [fast way to generate an instance of this random field](https://mathematica.stackexchange.com/questions/4829/efficiently-generating-n-d-gaussian-random-fields):

 - Generate some white noise
-- rescale the Fourier transform of the noise so that the power spectrum is a power law: $P(k) \propto k^{-\beta} $
+- Rescale the Fourier transform of the noise so that the power spectrum is a power law: $P(k) \propto k^{-\beta} $
-- then take the IFFT:
+- Take the IFFT

 ```python
 def power_law(k, beta):